KubanjaElijahEldred/The-ShopNet/README.md

 # ShopNet

-ShopNet is a Next.js ecommerce web app scaffold with:
+ShopNet is a Next.js ecommerce web app scaffold with

 - account creation and login
 - strong password validation with confirmation